-Alex Jones ‘cowardly’ for missing court, Sandy Hook dad says
+Sandy Hook dad says Alex Jones made his life a ‘living hell’

-AUSTIN, Texas (AP) — The father of a 6-year-old killed in the Sandy Hook Elementary School shooting said Tuesday that it was “cowardly” of Alex Jones to skip hearing his testimony in person about how Jones’ claims that the massacre was a hoax deeply affected his family.
+AUSTIN, Texas (AP) — The father of a 6-year-old killed in the Sandy Hook Elementary School shooting testified Tuesday that conspiracy theorist Alex Jones made his life a “living hell” by pushing claims that the murders were a hoax.

+In more than an hour of emotional testimony during which he often fought back tears, Neil Heslin said he has endured online abuse, anonymous phone calls and harassment on the street.

-“What was said about me and Sandy Hook itself resonates around the world,” Neil Heslin testified Tuesday.
-“As time went on I truly realized how dangerous it was … My life has been threatened.
+“What was said about me and Sandy Hook itself resonates around the world,” Heslin said.
+“As time went on, I truly realized how dangerous it was. … My life has been threatened.
 I fear for my life, I fear for my safety.”

+Heslin said his home and car have been shot at, and his attorneys said Monday that the family had an “encounter” in Austin since the trial started and have been in isolation under security.

-Heslin and Scarlett Lewis, the parents of 6-year-old Jesse Lewis, have sued Jones and his media company Free Speech Systems over the harassment and threats they and other parents say they’ve endured for years while Jones and his Infowars website claimed the 2012 attack that killed 20 first-graders and six staffers at the Connecticut school was a hoax or faked.
+Heslin and Scarlett Lewis, the parents of 6-year-old Jesse Lewis, have sued Jones and his media company Free Speech Systems over the harassment and threats they and other parents say they have endured for years because of Jones and his Infowars website.
+Jones claimed the 2012 attack that killed 20 first-graders and six staffers at the Connecticut school was a hoax or faked.

 Heslin and Lewis are seeking at least $150 million in the case.